-The book of Daniel tells a story in Chapter three about 3 Israelites by the name of Shadrach, Meshach, and Abednego that are taken out of Israel into Babylon to serve in the king’s courts after Israel is conquered by Babylon.
+The book of Daniel tells a story in Chapter three about three Israelites by the name of Shadrach, Meshach, and Abednego that are taken out of Israel into Babylon to serve in the king’s courts after Israel is conquered by the Babylonians.
 Once these three Israelites get to Babylon, King Nebuchadnezzar sets up a statue of himself and makes it a law of the land that all must bow down and worship the image.
 But of course, these three Israelites serve Yahweh, the God of Israel, so they refuse to bow down to the image.
 Therefore, because of their disobedience they are taken to the king and are given one last chance to bow down to the image.
 They are told that if they refuse to bow they will be cast into a fiery furnace and burned alive.
 To which they respond, “If it be so, our God is able to deliver us from the furnace of blazing fire… But even if He does not, let it be known to you, O king, that we are not going to serve your gods or worship the golden image that you have set up” (Daniel 3:17-18).
-In this passage, we see a firm faith in God’s abilities to rescue them from a painful death, but what truly makes the faith of these three people unshakable, is their complete carelessness if God does so or not.
-Their faith in God is not based on the condition of God rescuing them, but it is a faith that will accept any outcome that may come.
+In this passage, we see a firm faith in God’s abilities to rescue them from a painful death, but what truly makes the faith of these guys unshakable, is their complete carelessness if God does so or not.
+Their faith in God is not based on the condition of God rescuing them, but it is a faith that will accept any outcome.
 They trust in God because He is God, not just because he is powerful and able to rescue them, and this gives them complete freedom from fear.
-Faith that truly liberates from fear, is a faith that has no care of a negative outcome, not just a faith or trust in God’s or our own abilities.
+Faith that truly liberates from fear, is a faith that has no care of negative outcome, not just an assurance in God’s abilities or our own.